-- Parent/carer and/or young person choice; - A move from a special school to mainstream school; - Move from the current process to self-assessment; - Additional funding from another organisation, e.g. Continuing Care Budget; - If a child or young person is no longer living with the family that had originally applied for the short break, a re-assessment will take place, to ensure needs are being met at the appropriate level; - A review from 14 years to take account of the voice of the young person, alongside the parent/carer.
+- Parent/carer and/or young person choice; - A move from a special school to mainstream school; - Move from the current process to self-assessment; - Additional funding from another organisation, e.g. Continuing Care Budget; - A review from 14 years to take account of the voice of the young person, alongside the parent/carer.